 As a result of bypassing local notifiable disease reporting procedures, the government has now had to set up a delayed and complicated system for getting local data back to local Councils and Clinical Commissioning Groups.
-Because the privatised Covid 19 testing and tracing system sent the data god knows where, to be stored in god knows what databases.

-The data that now come through to Councils about Covid19 tests and contacts of people who test positive, Public Health England first has to collect the test results from the hastily set up, privatised Lighthouse Labs.
+So before data can come through to Councils about Covid19 tests and contacts of people who test positive, Public Health England first has to collect the test results from the hastily set up, privatised Lighthouse Labs.

-Debs Harkins, director of public health for Calderdale Council, told the Local Government Chronicle that because of gaps in this data she does not know how many people in Calderdale have been tested altogether for Covid-19.
+Debs Harkins, director of public health for Calderdale Council, told the Local Government Chronicle that because of gaps in the Covid-19 test results data she does not know how many people in Calderdale have been tested altogether for Covid-19.
 This throws into doubt the data on positive test cases, which suggests low incidence of Covid 19 in Calderdale.